Pearl 2

 Parking is clearly available in this building.
 Across the provided remarks, many listings explicitly mention parking, including "2 parking stalls," "one assigned covered parking stall," "covered/secure parking stall," and "covered/garage parking."
 The evidence is consistent across multiple agents and does not look like a copy-paste error.

-Assigned/reserved parking is very well supported across the building.
-Multiple listings explicitly mention phrases like "assigned covered parking stall," "one assigned garage parking stall," "reserved covered parking stall," and "deeded storage... one assigned covered parking stall," showing consistent evidence from many agents rather than a one-off copy/paste.
+Assigned parking is strongly supported across the building.
+Multiple current listings explicitly mention phrases like "assigned covered parking stall," "assigned garage parking stall," "assigned parking stall," "deeded parking," and "reserved covered parking stall."
+The evidence appears consistent across many agents and is not limited to a single listing.

-I looked for explicit deeded-parking language such as "deeded parking," "owned stall," or "parking included in deed."
-The remarks repeatedly describe assigned, covered, secure, and garage parking stalls, but none clearly state that the parking is deeded.
+I looked for explicit deeded-parking language such as "deeded parking," "owned stall," or parking included in the deed.
+The remarks consistently describe assigned/covered/secure stalls, which is not the same as deeded parking, so there is no public evidence for this feature.

 No analysis available